 A Pygame program is built around a main event loop that processes incoming events one at a time.
 When events occur, Pygame adds them to an internal queue.
 Each call to pygame.event.wait() waits until the queue is nonempty, then removes and returns the first event from the queue.
 The returned event object always has an integer field type specifying the kind of event, and may have other fields for details of the event, depending on the type.
-The event-related functions and event types used in Pvote are shown in Table 4.1.

-Function Preconditions Definition pygame.ev ent.wait() Wait for the next event and return an event object describing it. pygame.ti me.set_timer(event, delay) event is an integer event type code greater than or equal to USEREVENT. delay is an integer number of milliseconds.
-Schedule an event of type event to occur after delay milliseconds (replacing any currently scheduled timer for an event of that type).
-Event type value Definition pygame.KE ydown (2) A keyboard key has been pressed.
-The integer key code is given in the key field of the event object. pygame.MO usebuttondown (5) A mouse button has been pressed.
-The coordinates of the mouse pointer are given in the pos field of the event object, which is a list of two integers. pygame.US erevent (24) Events with type equal to USEREVENT and above have user-defined meaning.
+Function Preconditions Definition pygame.ev vent.wait() Wait for the next event and return an event object describing it. pygame.ti .me.set_timer(event, delay) event is an integer event type code greater than or equal to pygame.USEREVENT = 24 and less than pygame.NUMEVENTS = 32. delay is an integer number of milliseconds.
+Set the timer interval for event type event to delay .
+If delay > 0, an event of type event will be placed on the queue in delay ms and again every delay ms thereafter.
+Each event type has its own timer.
+If delay = 0, the timer for event type event is disabled.
+Event type value Definition pygame.KE EYDOWN (2) A key has been pressed.
+The integer key code is given in the key field of the event object. pygame.MC DUSEBUTTONDOWN (5) A mouse button has been pressed.
+The coordinates of the mouse pointer are given in the pos field of the event object, which is a list of two integers.